dotnet/docs/docs/core-concepts/packages.md

 Packages, Metapackages and Frameworks
 =====================================

 .NET Core is a platform made of NuGet packages.
-Some product experiences benefit from fine-grained definition of packages while others from course-grained.
+Some product experiences benefit from fine-grained definition of packages while others from coarse-grained.
 To accommodate this duality, the product is distributed as a fine-grained set of packages and then described in courser chunks with a package type informally called a "metapackage".

 Each of the .NET Core packages support being run on multiple .NET runtimes, represented as frameworks.
 Some of those frameworks are traditional frameworks, like `net46`, representing the .NET Framework.
 Another set is new frameworks that can be thought of as "package-based frameworks", which establish a new model for defining frameworks.
 These package-based frameworks are entirely formed and defined as packages, forming a strong relationship between packages and frameworks.